Peptide Fox

 NAD+ Completes Combustion

-Once mitochondria are programmed to prefer fat, they need cofactor capacity to complete β-oxidation.
-NAD+ is required at every step.
-Without adequate NAD+ pools, the chain stalls at the final step—fat is mobilized, transported, programmed for burning, but cannot complete the process.
+Once mitochondria are programmed to prefer fat, they need cofactor capacity to complete beta-oxidation.
+NAD+ is the electron carrier that fat oxidation spends every cycle.⁵ Without enough NAD+ availability or recycling capacity, the chain can bottleneck: fat is mobilized, transported, and queued for burning, but the user feels underpowered.

 The subjective experience is fatigue, brain fog, and the sense of being "wired but underpowered."